The Colours And Charisma Of The Indian Tricolour – The Tiranga Flag…

 The Ashoka Chakra on the flag is in blue colour with a White Backdrop.
 White signifies peace and blue signifies stability, persistence, which signifies growth in a respectable way.
 The symbol of Chakra also signifies keeping things in ‘momentum’, and hence a continual state of development.

-Ashoka/ Dharma Chakra in Navy Blue also fortifies the basic principles, which were practised and are said to have originated in India.
+Ashoka/ Dharma Chakra in Navy Blue also fortifies the basic principles, which were practised and are said to have

 The Astro Implications